ylhyra/ylhyra_content/data/Imba/áferð_og_flug.md

         "meaning": "in the very back seat"
       },
       "s_5s1p29": {
-        "meaning": "and the texture on the seat was like the skin of an angry wife who no longer loved me."
+        "meaning": "and the texture of the seat was like the skin of an angry wife who no longer loved me."
       },
       "s_5s1p4": {
         "meaning": "1.
 I was ecstatic 2.
 I was in the clouds"